gulabd/UVITTools.jl/README.md

 ## Usage
-UVITTools can perform photometery, spectroscopy of astronomical sources from UVIT FUV/NUV images acquired with the AstroSat/UVIT payload.
-The package is meant for images generated with the [CCDLAB package](https://iopscience.iop.org/article/10.1088/1538-3873/aa8800).
-The tools are not compatible with the data generated from the  [UVIT level2 pipeline software](http://astrosat-ssc.iucaa.in/uvitData).
+`UVITTools` allows FUV/NUV grating spectroscopy and aperture photometry of astronomical sources observed with the [Ultra-Violet Imaging Telescope (UVIT)](https://uvit.iiap.res.in/) on-board the Indian space observatory [*AstroSat*](https://www.isro.gov.in/AstroSat.html).
+The package is compatible with the processed data generated  with the [CCDLAB pipeline](https://iopscience.iop.org/article/10.1088/1538-3873/aa8800).

 ```julia
 julia> using UVITTools
 ```